 The Centers for Disease Control and prevention recently released new "best estimates" of the coronavirus's mortality rate, pegging it at 0.3%.
 That number was immediately disputed by medical experts who said those rates "shade far too low."

 "And now countless numbers of businesses are going to lose their livelihoods, and countless numbers of ancillary physical and mental diseases will come out of the 10-week shelter at home policy.
-And the release of just Phase 1 is very little difference from zero, Ainsley," Kilmeade said, passing the mic to co-host Ainsley Earhardt, whose mother had been diagnosed with COVID-19.
+And the release of just Phase 1 is very little difference from zero, Ainsley," Kilmeade said, passing the mic to co-host Ainsley Earhardt, who had recently expressed concerns about the health of her "very sick" mother.

 "Yeah, I mean, we just need to all follow the rules, do it safely, and remember those that have passed away," Earhardt said.